isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-from-a-developers-perspective.md

 The Tag [#mysqldev](https://blog.koehntopp.info/tags/#mysqldev) will reference all articles from this series.

 - [MySQL Transactions - the physical side]({{< ref "/content/posts/2020-07-27-mysql-transactions.md" >}}).
   Looking at how MySQL InnoDB handles transactions on the physical media, enabling rollback and commit.
-Introduces a number of important concepts: The Undo Log, the Redo Log, the Doublewrite Buffer, and the corrosponding in memory structures, the Log Buffer and the InnoDB Buffer Pool, as well as the concept of a page.
+Introduces a number of important concepts: The Undo Log, the Redo-Log, the Doublewrite Buffer, and the corrosponding in memory structures, the Log Buffer and the InnoDB Buffer Pool, as well as the concept of a page.

 - [MySQL Commit Size and Speed]({{< ref "/content/posts/2020-07-27-mysql-commit-size-and-speed.md" >}}).
   This article has code in Github, in mysql-commit-size/.
 We benchmark MySQL write speed as a function of number of rows written per commit.